vriveraPeersyst/docs.xrplevm.org/pages/operators/getting-started/join-the-xrplevm.md

 # Join the XRPL EVM

 Now that you have successfully installed the `exrpd` binary, it’s time to take the next steps and fully connect to the XRPL EVM.
-This page provides separate instructions for **Devnet** and **Testnet**.
+This page provides separate instructions for **Mainnet** and **Testnet**.
 Pick the environment you want to join and follow the steps in that tab.

 ## Prerequisites